 Pat's Pizza moved to their present day location on N. Lincoln about three years ago.
 (See map) The corner building features a narrow dining room with booths on the long wall and a couple booths back in the corner on the opposite wall.
 Tables with checkered table vinyl cloths are in the middle of the restaurant.
 All the tables and booths have paper wrap on top of the table cloth and crayons are provided for those young and old who want to doodle on the paper while they wait for their food.

 I was seated at one of the booths along the long wall of the restaurant by a cheerful hostess and given a menu to look through.
-Pete's Pizza has more than just pizza including a number of Italian specialties such as a seafood linguine in a wine and tomato sauce, Chicken Vesuvio, pork piccata (that sounded REAL interesting - I've had veal and chicken piccata before, but not pork piccata), as well as a large number of vegetarian and cheese-only pasta dishes.
+Pat's Pizza has more than just pizza including a number of Italian specialties such as a seafood linguine in a wine and tomato sauce, Chicken Vesuvio, pork piccata (that sounded REAL interesting - I've had veal and chicken piccata before, but not pork piccata), as well as a large number of vegetarian and cheese-only pasta dishes.
 But I was there for the pizza - I had to go with a small Italian sausage, pepperoni and mushroom pizza.